 There are a few things you can’t bring to the Empire State Building, which include:

-- Bags or Luggage, including carry-on sized luggage.
+- Bags or luggage, including carry-on sized luggage.
 Be sure to leave your suitcases and luggage at your hotel, in your tour bus, or in a storage locker elsewhere in the city before visiting.
-Small backpacks or purses are fine, but will of course be searched during the security check.
+Small backpacks or purses are fine, but will be searched during the security check.

 - Glass, including glass bottles